-DPDP was established in 2005 by SB 1159 (Vasconcellos, Chapter 608, Statutes of 2004) to evaluate the long-term desirability of allowing licensed pharmacies to sell or furnish nonprescription hypodermic needles or syringes to prevent the spread of blood-borne pathogens.
-The program allows local health departments, after obtaining authorization from their local government, and pharmacies, after registration with the local health department, to provide NPSS.
+The Disease Prevention Demonstration Project was established by Senate Bill (SB) 1159 (Vasconcellos, Chapter 608, Statutes of 2004) to evaluate the long-term desirability of allowing pharmacies to sell nonprescription syringes to prevent the spread of blood-borne diseases.
+The law permitted pharmacies to sell syringes without a prescription after registering with their local health departments.
+Nineteen local governments in California elected to participate in the pilot.

 Download the SB 1159 Evaluation Report: Over-the-Counter Pharmacy Syringe Sales in California (PDF)

 A Fundamental Service: The California Disease Prevention Demonstration Project and nonprescription syringe sales- This educational documentary for pharmacists features interviews with public health officials and with pharmacists who have been providing nonprescription syringes to their customers.
 The video explores the role of pharmacists in reducing the spread of HIV and viral hepatitis in their communities.